risingwavelabs/risingwave-docs-legacy/src/pages/product-lifecycle.md

 3. **General availability (GA)**: All other features are considered to be generally available.
 The general availability stage is where the feature is fully developed, tested, and ready for use in production environments.

-## List of features in the public preview stage
+## Features in the public preview stage

 As introduced above, when you see a "Public preview" note in the documentation, it indicates that a feature has not yet achieved 100% stability.
 We recommend evaluating the feature according to your specific use case.
 If you encounter any issues with the feature, please contact us via our [Slack channel](https://www.risingwave.com/slack).
 We also welcome any of your feedback to help us improve it.